Medical Question Summarization with Entity-driven Contrastive Learning: Introduction

 Medical question summarization (MQS) is the task of summarizing longer consumer health questions (CHQs) into shorter ones, i.e., frequently asked questions (FAQs), which contain the essential intent of original CHQs.
 Compared with lengthy CHQs, FAQs focus on the key information of health questions and filter out unnecessary and redundant information, which is helpful for MQAs to retrieve correct answers.
 An example of MQS is shown in Table \ref{tab:intro}.

-In recent, there have been various deep learning-based approaches for medical question summarization, which can be categorized into three groups: Seq2Seq-based methods, RL (reinforcement learning)-enhanced methods, and CL (contrastive learning)-enhanced methods\citep{ma2022multi}.
+In recent years, deep learning has gained exceptional successes in the task of text summarization\citep{katwe2023methodical, k2023abstractive, zhang2023ga, zhao2023softmax, vo2021se4exsum}.
+For medical question summarization, the existing approaches can be categorized into three groups: Seq2Seq-based methods, RL (reinforcement learning)-enhanced methods, and CL (contrastive learning)-enhanced methods\citep{ma2022multi}.
 The original Seq2Seq-based methods train the encoder and decoder with an attention mechanism to predict the most probable word that emerges next in the summary text sequence \citep{zhang2020pegasus}.
-Some variants of Seq2Seq, including BART \citep{lewis2020bart}, pointer-generator network \citep{abacha2019summarization}, and multi-task learning framework \citep{mrini2021gradually}, have also been applied to the MQS task.
+Some variants of Seq2Seq, including T5\citep{raffel2020exploring}, PEGASUS\citep{zhang2020pegasus}, ProphetNet\citep{qi2020prophetnet}, BART \citep{lewis2020bart}, pointer-generator network \citep{abacha2019summarization}, and multi-task learning framework \citep{mrini2021gradually}, have also been applied to the MQS task.
 However, these models rely on maximum likelihood estimation (MLE), which prioritizes the accuracy of masked token prediction over the preservation of semantic similarity or dissimilarity of questions \citep{zhang2022focus}.
 To address this limitation, RL-enhanced methods attempt to utilize reinforcement learning with question-aware semantic rewards to enhance the ability of Seq2Seq-based framework on the MQS task.
 These methods create reasonable rewards, such as question-type identification and question-focus recognition, to ensure the quality of generated question summary \citep{yadav2021reinforcement}.
 However, RL-enhanced methods still suffer from noise gradient estimation problems, which results in unstable training \citep{zhang2022focus}, and require substantial annotated training data for the devised rewards.
 To overcome the challenges associated with Seq2Seq and RL-enhanced methods, CL-enhanced methods utilize contrastive learning to automatically generate effective negative samples to enhance semantic representations and improve summarization performance \citep{zhang2022focus}.
 Nevertheless, constructing high-quality hard negative samples remains a challenge for CL-enhanced methods.